Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures fell into the 5970s during the session.
+The S&P 500 rose during the session, reaching into the 5990s.

 9:35 a.m.
 New York time